dkelly255/calorieculator/README.md

 ![alt text](readme/logo.png)

 ## Introduction
-- CalorieCulator is a site aimed at people who want to take control of and improve their dietary habits
+- CalorieCulator is a lifestyle improvement site allowing users to calculate a personalised daily calorie target, apply a range of Macronutrient options, and generate sample meal plans
-- The site will initially request the user to input several key measurements (height, weight, age etc) - these measurements will then be used by JavaScript to populate a standard formula (BMR) to calculate and return a personalised daily calorie target
+- The site will initially request the user to input several key measurements (height, weight, age etc) - these measurements will then be used by JavaScript to populate a standard formula (BMR) to calculate and return the user's personalised daily calorie target (PDCT)
-- The next step is to ask the user to choose their macronutrient goals from a list of three options - when combined with the calorie output from step 1, this will allow Javascript to calculate a simple personalised protein/carb/fat macro-nutrient split for the user
+- The next step is to ask the user to choose their macronutrient goals from a list of three options - when combined with the calorie output from step 1, this will allow Javascript to calculate a simple personalised protein/carb/fat macronutrient split for the user
-- Finally the site will show the user a list of common foods per macro category - the user will select/unselect their preferences & the site will use the list to generate simple meal plan ideas that fit within the user's Calorie & Macro calculations, generating combinations of food options from each category's inventory of foods to provide variety
+- Finally the site will show the user a list of common foods per macronutrient category - the user will select/unselect their preferences & the site will use the list to generate simple meal plan ideas that fit within the user's Calorie & Macro calculations, generating combinations of food options from each category's inventory of foods to provide variety

 ![alt text](readme/am_i_responsive.png)

 ## User Experience
 ### Strategy
+User Needs / Product Objectives
 - #### User Stories
     - As a user of the site I would like to be able to:
         - Learn about why planning & measuring calorie intake can be beneficial for health